abingham/storer/docs/README.md

 # cyberdojo/storer docker image

+- No longer in use.
+Superseded by [saver](https://github.com/cyber-dojo/saver)
 - A docker-containerized micro-service for [cyber-dojo](http://cyber-dojo.org).
 - Stores the visible files, output, and traffic-light status of every test event.
 - Stores data inside a docker-volume in a docker data-container.